lineaje-labs-gos/TheRedTower-secure-string-cipher/.github/SECURITY.md

 ### Dependencies

 1. **What we depend on**
-   - `cryptography` - Industry-standard cryptographic library
+   - `cryptography` - Industry-standard cryptographic library (AES-GCM)
+   - `argon2-cffi` - Argon2 implementation for key derivation
+   - `pynacl` - libsodium bindings for secure memory
    - `pyperclip` - Clipboard support
+   - `wcwidth` - Unicode width calculation
    - All from trusted, well-maintained sources

 2. **How we vet dependencies**